carmenobied/Readme-Generator/README.md

   * [Questions](#Questions)

   ## Installation
-  > i.
+  >1.
 Fork the Github repository.
-  >ii.
+  >2.
 Clone the forked repo into your local machine usin g gitbash/terminal to pull the project and data.
-  >iii.
+  >3.
 Access the code files and assets via Visual Studio or in your browser to view the code and website respectively.
-  >iv.
+  >4.
 Run npm init.
-  >v.
+  >5.
 Install inquirer with command line npm install inquirer.
-  >vi.
+  >6.
 Install axios with command line npm install axios.
-  >vii.
+  >7.
 In the terminal , cd into the repo that contains the index.js file.
-  >viii.
+  >8.
 Enter node index.j s in your terminal and answer the question prompts.
-  >ix.
+  >9.
 Open Github and use the Good README.md Generator for a repo.
-  >x.
+  >10.
 Answer the question prompts to generate the README.md.

   ## Usage
   > Key Components Used: node.js - ES6+ - NPM - inquirer - axios.